romychab/effects-hilt-plugin/README.md

 ## How to use

-The main idea of this plugin is to simplify one-time events by extracting them to a separate interface that can be injected to the view-model constructor.
+The main idea of this plugin is to simplify one-time events by moving them to a separate interface.
+No more SharedFlows, Channels, additional properties in states representing events, etc.

 Let's imagine you want to:
-- trigger navigation logic from view-model
+- execute navigation commands
-- show an alert dialog and get the user choice in view-model
+- show an alert dialog and get the user choice
 - show toasts, snackbars, etc.

 1. Define one or more interfaces of MVI-effects: